ToolGits/XeZenOn/README.md

 **XeZenOn 1.1.1** is the current stable release.

-The core system has been tested on real Android hardware, including:
+The core system and Android application have been tested on real Android hardware, including:

 - ✅ Application startup
 - ✅ Brain processing